 - Two 8-inch cake pans

-- Stand mixer with whisk and paddle attachment
+- Stand mixer with whisk and paddle attachment (or handheld mixer)

 - Piping bag and tips (optional)

 - 2 cups granulated sugar 400g